-On Friday, September 20, student pictures will be taken.
-The pictures will be used for the yearbook and will be available for student purchase.
+Student pictures will be taken on school picture day and will be used for the yearbook and available for student purchase.
 There will be a choice of several packages.
 Information for ordering packages will be distributed to the students a week before pictures.

-Absent students and those requesting re-takes will have their picture taken on Make-up Day, which is Friday, November 1.
+Absent students and those requesting re-takes will have their picture taken on Make-up Day.
 Students do not need to purchase any pictures.
 A picture of your child will still be taken for the yearbook, even if you decide not to buy.
 Yearbooks will be sold separately online starting in February.
 Please note that no yearbooks will be sold at school.